- 1 Package Contents

 The hand crank cocking device installs quite smoothly on the butt stock, and you are just required to move two screws in order to install the device.
 It works very well, and includes both a click mode and a non-click mode, depending on your preference and ability to draw back the string.

-Drawing this model back by hand would pose a real challenge even to a strongman, since it has 175 pounds of draw weight.
+Drawing this model back by hand would pose a real challenge even to a strongman, since it has 175 pounds of draw weight the same with the Carbon Express Intercept Axon Crossbow.
 With the rope cocking device, though, it pulls back smoothly and easily and is ready to shoot within a few seconds.

 The Crossbow Scope